Eddie Andrews (American politician): 2020 election

 While running in the 2020 election, Andrews highlighted "family safety, education, low taxes and creation of entrepreneur zones to help mom and pop small businesses," but also stressed that mental health issues would be his top priority.

 2021 session

 Andrews ran legislation that would ban spousal-consent requirements for women who are seeking a hysterectomy.
 On issues of policing, Andrews initially joined Democrats in voting against the "Back the Blue" bill, which created protections for police officers and punishments for protest-related offenses.
 He later joined Republicans in voting for the bill after the legislation returned from the Senate and was amended.
 Andrews also pushed a parental rights bill, which would codify parental rights and protections for those rights.
 The legislation passed the House unanimously, but did not receive a vote in the Senate.

+2026 Iowa gubernatorial campaign

+In June 2025, Andrews formally launched his candidacy for the Republican nomination in the 2026 Iowa gubernatorial election.

 Personal life

 Andrews lives in Johnston, Iowa, and attended the University of Iowa where he obtained an bachelor's in electrical and computer engineering, began master's programs at the University of Massachusetts, Amherst and Iowa State University, completed his ministerial training at the Purpose Institute, and has begun a master's in biblical languages at Shiloh University.
 Andrews works in tech.

 Andrews is married to Betty Andrews, his high school sweetheart, who, as of 2023, serves as the director of the NAACP Chapter for Iowa and Nebraska.
 Together they raised two daughters, a niece, and adopted a son who died.
 Andrews founded #mentoromics, a now-private youth program that teaches free coding specifically for making entrepreneurs with STEM skills.
 He founded the Des Moines Spanish Conversation group two decades ago, co-pastored Iglesia Pentecostal del Nombre de Jesus for a decade, and helped plant a Swahili congregation from Eastern Africa.